wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/5-exercise.md

 2. Import the required modules using the following commands:

-    **Install-Module -Name
+    **Install-Module -Name Microsoft.PowerApps.Administration.PowerShell**
-    Microsoft.PowerApps.Administration.PowerShell**

-    **Install-Module -Name
+    **Install-Module -Name Microsoft.PowerApps.PowerShell-AllowClobber**
-    Microsoft.PowerApps.PowerShell-AllowClobber**

-3. If you are prompted to accept the change to the *InstallationPolicy* value of the repository, accept \[A\] Yes to all modules by typing 'A' and pressing **Enter** for each module.
+3. If you are prompted to accept the change to the *InstallationPolicy* value of the repository, accept this for all the modules by typing 'A' and pressing **Enter** for each module.

 4. List all connections using the **Get-AdminPowerAppConnection**